Extrapolative Controlled Sequence Generation via Iterative Refinement: Additional Model Training Details

 We fine-tune all of the language models for our experiments using the HuggingFace library \cite{wolf-etal-2020-transformers}.
 All of the code used for our experiments and trained models is available at \url{https://github.com/vishakhpk/iter-extrapolation}.

 \paragraph{Sentiment Control} The scorer and oracle model used for evaluation are fine-tuned RoBERTa-Large \cite{liu2019roberta} models.
 The oracle is trained on the entire Yelp dataset.
 The scorer is trained on those examples with a sentiment from $2$ to $4$.
-Each of these is fine-tuned to optimize the mean-squared error loss on the gold labels from the dataset.
+Both the scorer and oracle are fine-tuned to optimize the mean-squared error loss on the gold labels from the dataset.
 We create paired data to train the \modelacc generator model using the scorer and a pre-trained T5-Base \cite{raffel2020exploring} model.
 We create $100$K pairs and fine-tune T5-Base to serve as the \modelacc generator.
+The hyperparameter $\delta=0.4$ used to filter synthetic pairs was selected based on a small internal pilot.
 We fine-tune T5-Base to generate the output of the synthetic pairs given the input sequences optimizing the cross-entropy loss on the output tokens.
 For each of these, we use the recommended hyperparameters from the HuggingFace repository and sweep learning rates from $1e{-6}$ to $1e{-3}$.

 \paragraph{ACE2} For ACE2, we fine-tune a {ProtBert} \cite{elnaggar2020prottrans} model, made available via the HuggingFace, to predict the \emph{ddG} values given the mutants from the dataset released by \citet{chan2021deep}.
 Here we optimize the mean-squared error loss on the gold labels, selecting the optimum checkpoint using the validation loss.
 We use this to create a synthetic dataset of $1$M pairs which is used to fine-tune the \modelacc generator model.
 We fine-tune Prot-T5-XL \cite{elnaggar2020prottrans} on these pairs to generate the output of the synthetic pairs given the input sequences optimizing the cross-entropy loss on the output tokens.
 We again use the recommended hyperparameters from the HuggingFace repository and sweep learning rates from $1e{-6}$ to $1e{-3}$.
 For scoring with FoldX, we match the parameters from \cite{chan2021deep}.